Dominique is the author of Walk in Boston & Walk in NYC, two sites with 18 self-guided tours to visit Boston or New York on foot.

 Zooming is undoubtedly what will make a big difference in the satisfaction that you will have to contemplate the result of your work.
 Zooming reveals your intention and shows what you thought, what interested you.
 It takes more time than just releasing the shutter button but it makes you a photographer.
 Try it!
 Happy photographing!

 Recommended Cameras With Great Zooms

 If you are curious about what camera I use, it's a Nikon Coolpix P600 with a 60x optical zoom.
-It's now discontinued by the manufacturer and cost more renewed than what I paid at the time (!) but it will give you an idea of what I'm talking about.
+It's now discontinued by the manufacturer and costs more renewed than what I paid at the time (!), but it will give you an idea of what I'm talking about.

 I had a Panasonic Lumix before and I found something similar to the Nikon: It's (for about $300) the Panasonic Lumix FZ80.